yupenghe/REPTILE/EXAMPLE.md

 the promoters regions along with random genomic intervals are used as inative instances.
 In the next step, the enhancer model learned in mESCs will be applied to predict the enhancer activity of 545 genomic elements in the heart tissue from mouse embryo at E11.5 developmental stages (E11_5_HT).
-These elements have been experimentally validated using transgenic reporter assay.
+These elements are from [VISTA enhancer browser](http://enhancer.lbl.gov/) and were experimentally validated using transgenic reporter assay.
 We will compare the predictions with experimental results to evaluate the accuracy of REPTILE.
 Lastly, we will use REPTILE to generate enhancer predictions across the genome.